-Next move down to the part of the label that says, "calories from fat."
-It's directly under the heading "calories".
-If the calories from fat number is higher than 30% of the calories, it's too high in fat according to the United States Department of Agriculture (USDA).
-An easy way to get a rough idea is take the total calories and divide by 3.
+Next, move down to the part of the label that says, "calories from fat."
+It's directly under the heading "calories."
+If the calories from fat number is higher than 30% of the calories, it's too high in fat, according to the United States Department of Agriculture (USDA).
+An easy way to get a rough idea is to take the total calories and divide them by 3.
 Unless it's a desert, that number you come up with should be HIGHER than the calories from fat.

 Sodium is the next victim.
 Compare the milligrams of sodium to the calories.
 If both numbers are the same, or if the sodium is lower, the food has a reasonable to low amount of sodium in it.
 When the sodium number is more than 25% higher than the calories, it probably has too much salt to be healthy and you should consider skipping it unless it's a very small serving.

 Check out the fiber next.
 Three grams or more per serving is a good start.
 If there's more fiber in a food, it slows down the digestion for a sustained release of energy.
 When choosing between two foods, if all else is equal, buy the one that has more fiber.

 At this point, I've sorted out much of the junk food.
 I've also been able to quickly compare several options and pick the healthier one.
 There are only three more things to consider.